ahsu1230/mathnavigatorSite/constellations/onboarding.md

 ## Starting Gemini Admin

-Go to the `constellations/gemini-admin` folder and follow the instructions.
+View the [gemini-admin](./gemini-admin) directory and follow the instructions there.

-- Install Node and NPM
-- Install the node dependencies using `npm install` (in the `gemini-admin` folder)
-- Start the user web client by running `npm run start` in the same folder

 If the website builds correctly, you should see the website serving at `http://localhost:9001`.

-Go to Site > Achievements and click on Add an Achievement.
+Go to the website, in the header, select Site > Achievements and click on Add an Achievement.
 Make sure all fields are filled and saved.

 ![SCREENSHOT_ADMIN_ACHIEVE](../resources/images/screenshot_admin_achieve.png)

 ## Starting Gemini User

-Go to the `constellations/gemini-user` folder and follow the instructions.
+View the [gemini-user](./gemini-user) directory and follow the instructions.

-- Install the node dependencies using `npm install` (in the `gemini-user` folder)
-- Start the user web client by running `npm run start` in the same folder

 If the website builds correctly, you should see the website serving at `http://localhost:9000`.
 At this point, you should have two websites running (admin and user).
-In the user site, go to Accomplishments > Student Achievements and you should see the same information as you input in the Admin site.
+In the user website, in the header, go to Accomplishments > Student Achievements and you should see the same information as you input in the Admin site.

 ## Testing the Backend Services